 Taylor Engert over at Lugless.com has shared this little gem with us: “As airlines continue to tack on extra dollars, door-to-door baggage delivery services are becoming increasingly popular to help travelers save money, time and stress (…) allowing travelers to ship bags to their destination in advance.”

-Wouldn’t you rather be sitting at your destination drinking a mimosa while everybody else is in line?
+The Verdict: Wouldn’t you rather be sitting at your destination drinking a mimosa while everybody else is in line?
 Companies like Lugless will haul your bag from your home to your destination, and it might not cost you any more than you’d pay to check your suitcase on the plane.
-Now that they’re on my radar, I’ll seriously consider trialing this method next time I fly.

 This is another tip from David Adler, who also recommends keeping a backup stash of your essentials in another bag.
 Not all of us will lose a suitcase on our travels, but it can happen more easily than you might think.
 Even if it’s not lost, your suitcase could be delayed for a day or two.

 “If you find yourself in the unfortunate situation where your checked bag is lost or delayed, you don’t want to be stranded without your essentials,” David says.

 The idea here is to keep a spare batch of toiletries and any other essentials you can’t really be without for longer than a day or so.
 Heck, if the bag is big enough–remember that laptop bag hack?–you could even slip a change of clothes in there.

 The Verdict: If the worst should happen, you won’t be left in limbo until your bag shows up–if it does at all!
 (And medications, laptops, and important paperwork should be in your carry-on, anyway.)

 We’ve all been there; you’re packing for your holiday and start by adding the crucial bits of clothing.
 Those new jeans that fit in all the right places.